Malacañang Palace: Spanish colonial era

 The Spanish captains-general (before the independence of New Spain, from which the Philippines was directly governed) and the later governors-general originally resided at the Palacio del Gobernador (Governor's Palace) fronting the city square in the walled city of Intramuros in Manila.
-Malacañang Palace was originally built as a casita (or country house) in 1750 – made of adobe, wood, with interiors panelled with finest narra and molave.
-It sits in a 16 hectare land owned by Spanish aristocrat Don Antonio V. Rocha.
+Malacañang Palace was originally built as a casita (or country house) in 1750, made of adobe and wood, with interiors panelled with the finest narra and molave.
+It sits on 16-hectare land owned by Spanish aristocrat don Antonio V. Rocha.
 It was subsequently sold to Col. José Miguel Formento on November 16, 1802, for a sum of a thousand pesos.
-Later it was sold to the government upon his death in January 1825.
-With its expansive gardens and lazy verandah overlooking the placid Pasig River, Malacañan became the temporary summer home of governors-general escaping the hectic bustle and unbearable heat of Intramuros.
+Later, it was sold to the government upon his death in January 1825.
+With its expansive gardens and lazy verandah overlooking the placid Pasig River, Malacañan became the temporary summer home of governors-general, escaping the hectic bustle and unbearable heat of Intramuros.

 An earthquake on June 3, 1863, destroyed the Palacio del Gobernador, and thereafter, Malacañang became the governor-general's official residence.
 Rafaél de Echagüe y Bermingham, previously governor of Puerto Rico, became the first Spanish governor-general to reside in the palace.
 Finding the place too small, he expanded the estate with a wooden two-story addition to the back of the original structure.
-He also added stables, carriage sheds, a boat landing for river-borne visitors, as well as smaller buildings for aides, guards and porters.
+He also added stables, carriage sheds, a boat landing for river-borne visitors, and smaller buildings for aides, guards, and porters.

 An 1869 earthquake necessitated speedy repairs with more extensive reconstruction and expansion, further undertaken between 1875 and 1879 after subsequent earthquakes, typhoons and a fire caused graver structural damage.
 Posts and supports were repaired or replaced.
 Balconies were reinforced.
 Roofing was replaced with galvanized iron to lighten structural load and cornices were added for additional flair.
 The interior was also refurbished.

 In 1880, an earthquake occurred, necessitating more repairs.
 This time, porticos were added to the façade to shelter waiting carriages.
 In 1885, a flagpole was installed in front of the palace.
 Decaying woodwork, stuck shell windows, leaking roofs, loose kitchen tiles, and drooped stables were some of the remaining deterioration due to numerous natural phenomena.
-An additional 22,000 pesos was spent for renovation and reconstruction.
+An additional 22,000 pesos were spent on renovation and reconstruction.

 By the end of Spanish rule in 1898, Malacañang Palace was a rambling complex of mostly wooden buildings that had sliding capiz windows, patios and azoteas.